-- Commonly asked questions about the Bernina Express Scenic train
+- PLUS answers to the most commonly asked questions about the Bernina Express Scenic train itself.

 What is the Bernina Express?

-The railway was built between 1896 and 1904 and is operated by the Rhaetian Railway.
-The route was declared a UNESCO World Heritage Site in 2008 – the Rhaetian Railway in the Albula / Bernina Landscapes.
+The railway was built between 1896 and 1904 and is operated by the rhätische Bahn railway.
+The Bernina Express route was declared a UNESCO World Heritage Site in 2008 – the Rhaetian Railway in the Albula / Bernina Landscapes.

-Part of the route of the Bernina Express is also shared with the equally famous Swiss scenic train the Glacier Express.
+The Bernina Express also shares part of the same route with the equally famous Swiss scenic train the Glacier Express

-Handily there are free guides available on the train too so you can follow your route and identify where you are along the way.
+Handily there are free guides available on the train too so you can follow your Bernina Express route and identify where you are along the way.

 Tirano to Poschiavo

-Once you leave the station the train climbs up the Tirano Valley passing Lake Poschiavo.
+Once you leave the station the Bernina railway train climbs up the Tirano Valley passing Lake Poschiavo.